-If you are having problems getting your child to school on time, please contact your child's teacher, the guidance counselor or the principal for assistance.
+If you are having problems getting your child to school on time, please contact the school for assistance.
 Tardies will be monitored and, if necessary, further intervention by the school and/ or outside agencies will be acquired.

-EXCLUSION FROM SCHOOL DUE TO COMMUNICABLE DISEASE Students may be excluded from school for the following:
+EXCLUSION FROM SCHOOL DUE TO COMMUNICABLE DISEASE

+Students may be excluded from school for the following:

-1. Measles 4. scarlet fever 7. ringworm 10. body lice
+Measles 4. scarlet fever 7. ringworm

-mumps

-rubella

-impetigo
+mumps 5. rubella 8. impetigo

-scabies

-chicken pox

-pink eye
+chicken pox 6. pink eye 9. scabies

-head lice